oxstussz-eng/Tryhackme-CTF/README.md

 Results

 After running the script, the correct credentials were identified, and the CAPTCHA challenges were bypassed, granting access to the flag.
-Pro-tip:

-To help others set up the environment quickly, create a requirements.txt file in your repository with the following content: